Menu

 My Personal Experiences

-Difficulties Having Blood Taken
+Difficulties Having Blood Drawn

 Originally published on 15th June 2016

-Last updated on 10th June 2019
+Last updated on 12th July 2024

-For as long as I can remember, it’s never exactly been easy to draw my blood for tests.
+For as long as I can remember, it’s never been easy to draw my blood for tests.
 It can take as many as ten attempts, where I’m left very sore and bruised afterwards!

 It has not been uncommon for me to leave a blood test with a plaster (band aid) on both arms and a lot of bruising.
-And it’s not nice, obviously!

 Is There a Thyroid Link?